kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - permissions;
 - a block device mapping (configures how the instance OS sees attached volumes);

 AMI comes free, shared or paid.
-It can be copied to other regions.
+It can be copied to other regions

 Types of AMIs: that use EBS and ISV (used rarely).